-Protesters rally against Catalan independence as autonomy stripped
+300,000 rally against Catalan independence as autonomy stripped

 Opposition lawmakers boycotted the independence vote in the Catalan Parliament.
 And in the past month, tens of thousands of people have protested in rallies, both in favor and against independence.

-More than 2.25 million people turned out to vote in the October 1 referendum, ruled illegal by Spain's consitutional court.
+More than 2.25 million people turned out to vote in the October 1 referendum, ruled illegal by Spain's constitutional court.

 Catalan authorities said 90% of voters favored a split.
 But the turnout was low -- around 43% of the voter roll -- which Catalan officials blamed on the central government's efforts to stop the referendum.